 Mila has also pointed out a page of excellent superior-mirage images taken by C. B. Clements, showing mirages of ships at the horizon.
 The 3rd (uppermost) image of the 3-image mirage is evident in some of these — particularly numbers 1, 7, and 8.
 (This is one of those “album” pages, where you have to click on the thumbnail images to see a larger version.)
 If you don't want to go through all that, there's a nice big version of one of these on Les Cowley's website.

 Another fine set of mirage images, photographed through a telescope, is shown on the website of an Australian radio operator, who uses the associated ducts for long-distance radio communication.
 (See his other pages for the radio logs.)
-Sample his list of “Inversion Images” to see a wealth of detail.
+Sample his list of “Older Images” to see aditional details.

 Ctein has a very fine inferior-mirage picture that shows many features of these mirages very distinctly.
 The mirage begins at a sharply defined boundary where the line of sight meets the smooth desert floor at the critical angle; the mirage image is rather irregular near this foreground boundary (because the “reflection” occurs so close to the ground surface at first that every little irregularity in the surface produces a corresponding wiggle in the reflected image), but with increasing distance behind the boundary, the image becomes smoother (as the turning point of the rays moves upward in the air, and so becomes less sensitive to small deviations from flatness in the ground).
 The mirage begins close enough to the camera (only a kilometer or two away) that there isn't much atmospheric scattering in between, so the colors in the erect and inverted images are clear and distinct, and you can see how the inverted images have the same color and brightness as the erect ones — while the background is a bluish-gray because of intervening airlight.
 The turbulence produced by the convection currents rising from the hot ground surface makes many lines that should be straight in the picture appear ragged and irregular.
 Nice.